anki-code/xontrib-prompt-bar/README.md

 ## Use cases

 ### Fields and colors
-The bar theme support [xonsh default fields and colors notation](https://xon.sh/tutorial.html#customizing-the-prompt).
+The bar theme supports [xonsh default fields and colors notation](https://xon.sh/tutorial.html#customizing-the-prompt).

 To customize the appearance of the fields on the bar you can use wrappers:
 * `{hostname}` - no wrapper
 * `{hostname#section}` - add backlight for the text
 * `{hostname#accent}` - bold font and lighter color
-* Also you can create your own wrapper.
+* Also you can create your own fields and wrapper.
+See the section below.

 ### Add custom fields and wrappers
 How to add two new fields called `my_left_custom` and `my_left_custom` and one new wrapper called `brackets`.